ardeshir/docs/Lambard_Street.md

 ## Strategic context driving London’s financial emergence

-**Cromwell’s commercial calculations** were explicit: attract “the rich Jews of Amsterdam to London so that they might transfer their important trade interests with the Spanish Main from the Netherlands to England.”
+**Cromwell’s commercial calculations** were explicit: attract “the richest Jews of Amsterdam to London so that they might transfer their important trade interests with the Spanish Jews from the Netherlands to England.”
 This represented direct competition with Amsterdam’s position as Europe’s premier financial center, featuring the Bank of Amsterdam (1609)  and the world’s first sophisticated stock exchange.

 The broader economic context creating opportunities for financial innovation included **England’s colonial expansion requirements**, particularly massive capital needs for Caribbean sugar plantations, West Indies trade, and colonial settlement financing.
 The English Civil War had also disrupted traditional goldsmith-banking through Charles II’s “Stop of the Exchequer” (1672),  creating demand for alternative financial systems.